 Interestingly, it is not a defense (and therefore still a crime) if the benefit was offered or received after the decision was made and even after the person is no longer a public official.[2]
 Political contributions (as defined by Title 15, Election Code, or an expenditure made and reported in accordance with Chapter 305, Government Code) are not considered bribes, however, if they comply with the law in the Election Code and Government Code.[3]

-How can I be charged with Bribery?
+How can I be charged with a Bribery offense in Texas?

-You can be charged with Bribery if the state’s attorneys believe that each of the elements of 36.02(a)(1), 36.02(a)(2), 36.02(a)(3), 36.02(a)(4) or 36.02(a)(5) as described in the section above have been met.
+You can be charged with Bribery in Texas if the state’s attorneys believe that each of the elements of Bribery in any subsection, 36.02(a)(1), 36.02(a)(2), 36.02(a)(3), or 36.02(a)(4), as described in the section above have been met.

-What is the punishment for Bribery?
+What is the penalty for a Texas Bribery offense?

 If you are convicted of Bribery in Texas, the offense is punished as a second degree Felony,[4] punishable by prison time of two to twenty years and a fine up to $10,000.
 Learn more about the difference between felonies and misdemeanors here

 ^1.
-Texas Penal Code §36.02^2.
+Texas Penal Code §36.02.
+This law is current as of 2024.^2.
 Texas Penal Code §36.02(c)

 (c) It is no defense to prosecution under this section that the benefit is not offered or conferred or that the benefit is not solicited or accepted until after: